ChristofferNissen/helmper/website/src/pages/why.md

 ## Security

-`helmper` aims to provide a sane opt-in security process by scanning images for vulnerabilities and patching fixable OS level vulnerabilties in container images retrieved from public sources, before distribution to your registries.
+`helmper` aims to provide a sane opt-in security process by scanning images for vulnerabilities and patching fixable OS level vulnerabilities in container images retrieved from public sources, before distribution to your registries.

 ## Operations

-`helmper` aims to ensure binary reproducibility of Helm Charts by storing all necessary artifacts in your registries, reducing risk associated with disappearing outstream dependencies.
+`helmper` aims to ensure binary reproducibility of Helm Charts by storing all necessary artifacts in your registries, reducing risk associated with disappearing upstream dependencies.

 `helmper` aims to reduce maintenance efforts of onboarding new Helm Chart versions to use within an regulated organization by providing a robust engine for extracting images from charts, patching and distributing images in a fast, reliable and repeatable way.